 Molly Jordan - 5th Grade Teacher

-Molly was born in raised here in Aurora, but more importantly was baptized and confirmed here at St. Paul.
-She is an alumnus and fifth generation of St. Paul Lutheran School, graduating in 2009.
+Molly, a St. Paul School alumna, was born in raised here in Aurora, but more importantly was baptized and confirmed here at St. Paul.
+Graduating from St. Paul in 2009, she represents the fifth generation of her family that has attended our school.
 It was here at St. Paul where Molly felt God’s call to be an educator.
 Upon graduation at St. Paul she attended West Aurora High School.
-After High School Molly attended Waubonsee Community College where she was a student athlete.
+After High School, Molly attended Waubonsee Community College where she was a student athlete.
 She then transferred to Northern Illinois University where she earned her B.A. in Elementary Education, graduating with Magna Cum Laude Honors.
-This is Molly’s fourth year at St. Paul, first year as the 5th grade teacher.
-Prior to becoming the 5th grade teacher, Molly taught first grade.
-Molly loves seeing the children grow in both their education and their faith.In her free time, Molly enjoys reading, cheering for the Cubs, playing and coaching sports, and spending time with her family.
-For the past six years, Molly has also been the head 7/8th grade volleyball coach here at St. Paul.
-In addition to coaching volleyball, Molly is also a co-leader of St. Paul Lutheran Church’s Youth Group, and has been doing this for 3 years.

 Tim was born and raised in Grand Island, Nebraska.
 He grew up in a Lutheran school attending Trinity Lutheran Church for grades K-8th and becoming a member.